How appropriate a blog topic. Let me break down what this past week has been like for us here at Clean My Space headquarters…

 6. Sick clothing

-When I’m sick I break out the most ghetto pyjamas I can find, I don’t know why I just do – please don’t don’t judge..
+When I’m sick I break out the oldest pyjamas I can find, I don’t know why I just do – please don’t don’t judge..

 ..and here’s another handy tip for you which you can use while you are dealing with your sickness – keep used tissues in one place by putting an empty tissue box beside the one that you’re using and keep it there with a couple of rubber bands – this keeps the tissue dispenser in close proximity to the tissue disposal!